 Logos generally look better if their background is transparent, because then the background of the page on which it is placed will shine through.
 Here is your small logo shown on a black background: and on gray background: The areas where you see black or gray shine through, respectively, is where your logo is transparent.
 If you don't see black or gray, your small logo is not transparent.

 As of 2/7/2008, we support a new, optional icon setting that is used only for your cues.
 You can set it in Options -> Cue Icon in the edition builder, after uploading it in the File Management tab.
-Your cue icon is
+This edition does not have a specific cue icon.
+LibX will resort to using the configured small logo:

 Your large logo is shown below.
 This logo is displayed in the "LibX Preferences" in the "About" tab